A Stormwater Poo-lution Prevention Program for Dogs & Dog Owners Who Care about Clean Water

 Spokane County residents, take the Canines for Clean Water pledge and help all of us protect our environment!
 If you're willing to pledge to clean up after your pet, we'll post a picture of your furry pal(s) in our gallery of dogs with responsible owners.
 You can submit your contact information here, then send us a photo of your "Canine for Clean Water" and we'll post the picture in our Canines For Clean Water Gallery!

-Our Canines For Clean Water Flyer is currently under construction, but we hope to have a shiny new version in early July 2016.
-In the meantime, watch for our booth at community gatherings such as Earth Day at Riverfront Park, the Parade of Paws (a fundraiser for the Spokane Humane Society), and other events.
-Make the pledge at the event and you may receive a special prize!
+Be sure to watch for our booth at community gatherings such as Earth Day at Riverfront Park, the Parade of Paws (a fundraiser for the Spokane Humane Society), and other events.

 Canines For Clean Water is sponsored by Spokane County Stormwater Utility, a Section of the Public Works Department.